Josue-Tambwe/GeneralizedAssignmentProblem/README.md

 Additionnal options are discribed in the help message, such as :
 - **--rho** the rate of pheromones evaporation in the pheromone matrix after an iteration
 - **--gamma** the rate of randomization when considering the assignment of the first task.
-It enables diverfied ants (solutions)
+It enables diversified ants (solutions)
 - **--iterations** defines the number of iterations to perform.
 An iteration consists in treating each ant within the colony (construction + local search).
 - **--verbose** is a flag that enables the display of a solution when a better solution than the current best known solution is found.